 Using a Food Photo Editor

 Now that you’ve chosen a perfect food camera, learned about professional photography rules, and focused on improving composition, there is one more thing that you can do to improve food photography when traveling.
 This is particularly important if you want to improve your Instagram food photography.
 It’s important to learn how to edit food photos to make them super tasty.
+I do believe that that the first step in learning how to take good food pictures is to take better food photos with the camera.
+But, in the end, a food photo editor might be needed.

 When on the go, it’s a little more difficult to use Lightroom, which is downloaded on my MacBook.
 To edit photos and then upload them directly to Instagram, or other social apps, it’s helpful to have a photo editing app on the phone.
 I use Snapseed, which is a free editing app available in iTunes and on the GooglePlay store.
 It doesn’t edit as well as Lightroom, but it does a pretty good job.
 VSCO is similar to Snapseed, but I’m a Snapseed girl.